Financing a property with no down payment is still possible for Las Vegas buyers who are eligible for a VA Mortgage Loan.

 - You (and co-borrower, if applicable) will then attend the loan closing and sign the related papers.
 The closing escrow agent or attorney will explain loan terms and requirements and monthly payment details.

-Please note that when the VA receives report of the loan, the Certificate of Eligibility is adjusted to reflect use of entitlement and is then returned to the veteran.
+Please note that when the VA receives a report of the loan, the Certificate of Eligibility is adjusted to reflect use of entitlement and is then returned to the veteran.

 No further actions are required to get your COE back, which just makes the overall process easier for veterans